bongo227/Atomical/doc/doc_gen.md

 ```

 ##### Error handling
-Error handling inside a parser is particulaly difficult, if their an unexpect token anywhere, we cant parse the current expression, statement or declaration however their may be other errors further down.
+Error handling inside a parser is particularly difficult, if their an unexpected token anywhere, we cant parse the current expression, statement or declaration however their may be other errors further down.
 Most compilers will no halt at a single error, but continue so that any other errors can be reported in a single compilation which makes finding and fixing bugs much easier.

 So whenever we call `expect()` we return the token we were expecting or `NULL` if the token was not what we expected.
 If the token was incorrect an error is produced and added to the array of errors.
-It is up to the caller how to handle and incorrect token, generaly their is three diffrent options.
+It is up to the caller how to handle and incorrect token, generally their is three different options.

-* If the token is non fatel such as a `::` in a function definition, the parser can continue from were it is.
+* If the token is non fatal such as a `::` in a function definition, the parser can continue from were it is.
-* If we are inside a statement and the token was fatel we can skip over the tokens until a `SEMI` token is reached, then the parser can continue safely.
+* If we are inside a statement and the token was fatal we can skip over the tokens until a `SEMI` token is reached, then the parser can continue safely.
 * Otherwise the whole block must be skipped.

-If the parser doesnt skip over the affected tokens, the same line of source code would have many confilicting errors which wouldnt make sence.
+If the parser doesn't skip over the affected tokens, the same line of source code would have many conflicting errors which wouldn't make sense.

 ```
 FUNCTION skipBlock()